Ernicio-Chilundo-Dev/SlideShow/README.md

-# 🎞️ SlideVida — Celebrate Your Life in Photos
+# 🎞️ SlideShow — Celebrate Your Life in Photos

 **SlideVida** is a fun and interactive Python desktop app that turns your birthday into a visual celebration.
 Just enter your date of birth, choose some meaningful photos, and enjoy a birthday slideshow based on your age!